sts10/radiation/README.md

 <img src="URL">
 ```

 If you choose to use [Markdown](http://daringfireball.net/projects/markdown/), know that Radiation uses GFM or GitHub flavored Markdown.
 Multi-line code blocks should be delineated with triple backticks (\`\`\`).
-You can also specify a programming language for syntax highlighting.
+You can also specify a programming language of the code block for syntax highlighting.

 #### Publishing Your New Blog Post
 Once you've saved your post in your text editor and quit your text editor, you'll be asked if you want to publish your changes.
 If you enter 'y', your blog will be published and your new post should be live in a few seconds.
 If you select 'n', your post will be saved but not pushed to your blog.